julialiuliu/Appium-BDD-python-mobile-app-testing/README.md

 #### This is a smoke test for Reddit App

-1. Launch the Reddit App
+1. Launch the Reddit App on local device
 2. Search for a subreddit called "gaming"
 3. Open the sub-reddit
 4. Printout the top most post's title

+#### TODO
+1. Integrate to cloud test farm (ex:Amazon test farm or Sourcelabs)
+2. Send out output report to emailbox
+3. Integrate to Jenkin or Bamboo

 ####How to run this script